fylgja/site/src/components/elevation.md

 }
 ```

-If you plan to just use the SCSS version.
-And don't want the CSS variables.
+If you plan to just use the SCSS version and don't want the CSS variables.
 You can disable them via the `$enable-elevation` boolean.

 The SCSS values are available via the map `$elevation`.